yaya-sy/speechscorer/README.md

 You can find a colab notebook in `demo/speechscorer.ipynb` for an example of use case.

 # Biases
 The models are trained using speech from dominant populations: Western, affluent and white man ways of speaking English.
 Model results are therefore strongly influenced by the way English is spoken by these dominant populations.
-Scores can be low for good English but from under-represented populations (Jamaican English, Nigerian English, etc.) and from women.
+Scores can be low for native English but from under-represented populations (Jamaican English, Nigerian English, etc.) and from women.